aya49/202105_sfu_cmpt_127/labs/01/README.md

 $ ./p4
 ```

+**HINT**:
+- `scanf` is a function with the following input, behaviour, and output:
+    - **input** arguments: a data type (e.g. `"%d"` integer) and a pointer to a space in memory that holds the corresponding data type (e.g. `"&j"`).
-**HINT**: did you know that if `scanf`is looking for a series of integers separated by a space as input?
-You can directly input `1 3 5 6`, press enter, and `scanf` will help you loop through each integer.
+    - **behaviour**: it looks for a series of values (e.g. integers) separated by a white space (e.g. space, tab, line) as user input from the standard input e.g. you can directly input `1 3 5 6`, press enter, and `scanf` will help you loop through each integer.
+    - **output** return:
+        - we may have said in class that `scanf` does not have any output returns; pardon me, that was a bit extreme, to rephrase it, `scanf` DOES have an output return, but it this return is not the user input as we would normally think.
+It directly puts the user intput into the space in memory pointed to by our pointer.
+        - `scanf`'s output return is an integer that specifies how many user inputs it has successfully converted into our desired data type and saved into the space pointed to by our pointer.
+        - In our example below, we process integer user inputs one at a time; so say `while` `scanf` has processed one user input successfully `== 1`, perform one iteration of our loop.
+After that iteration, we re-run `scanf` and ask the same question again.
+- If you put a statement into a loop condition `()`, that statement will still run as intended.
+For example, `scanf` runs below just like it would run outside of the loop condition in our class examples.
+The only benefit of putting a statement into `()` is that its output can be used as or as a part of the `while` condition statement.

 Try it out below!

 ```C
 #include <stdio.h>